 We study the formation and evolutionary histories of Milky Way-type galaxies using the chemo-dynamical simulations described by Kobayashi & Nakasato (2011).
 These incorporate Smoothed Particle Hydrodynamics (SPH) to describe hydrodynamics, and direct summation with the GRAPE system or tree method describes gravity.
 The relevant physical processes such as radiative cooling, star formation, supernovae feedback, and chemical enrichment are all included.
 This enables these simulations to be compared with observed elemental abundances of stars in various locations - bulge, disk, halo, and satellite galaxies.
 In the simulations, the bulge have formed by assembly of gas-rich subgalaxies.
 The disk forms inside-out with a longer timescale.
 A half of the thick disk stars come from the minor merging of satellite galaxies.

 B-band Luminosity Map of our simulated Milky Way-type galaxy at present for the face-on (left panel) and edge-on (right panel) projections.
 Each panel is 20 kpc on a side.
-Watch the movie on this link.

 Using our simulations, we have predicted the time/redshift evolution of the spatial distribution of elements from Lithium to Zinc (A=30).
 This will be extended up to Uranium (A=92) using new AGB yields and r-process calculations (Kobayashi et al. 2015).
 By comparing with observations, we aim to untangle the star formation and chemical enrichment histories of the Milky Way Galaxy.

 [X/Fe]-[Fe/H] relations in the solar neighbourhood at z=0.
 The contours show the frequency distribution of stars in the simulated galaxies, where red is for the highest frequency.
 The white dots are for observations taken from various published studies.